-- While you’re minding sleep and what you ingest, also mind what you listen to.
+- While you’re being diligent about your sleep and what you eat, also mind what you listen to.
 People love to give advice – even if it’s not any good!
 Beware the poor “over the cubicle wall” advice, or people from out of the area telling you how to negotiate here.
 Nothing good can come of getting bad advice.
 Consider where the advice is coming from, and check with a qualified professional whether that’s your Realtor, lender, or attorney if necessary.

 - Related to all that: hire a good Realtor.
 Please.
 There are gobs of Realtors in this area.
 My local MLS has around 16,000 members.
 The top 1/3 or top 1/4 are probably really good and they don’t charge more than the rest.
 A good Realtor will help you to ID red flags, find a good lender, navigate you through the process of writing an offer and the acceptance and the escrow.
 The seller pays the fee so there is NO reason to be stuck with a bad agent.
 If you have help from a strong, ethical agent whom you can trust, it will help your stress level!